Lipoatrophia

 Discussion

-So far, the aethiology of lipoatrophia semicircularis is
+So far, the aethiology of lipoatrophia semicircularis is not known.

-as regards aethiology.
-LS must be due to a new additional factor to
+LS must be due to a new additional factor to which people are exposed in their

-mostly appeared within 2 or 3 moths after moving to a new working
+working environment.The lesions mostly appeared within 2 or 3 moths after moving

 Several

-authors go no further than microtraumata caused by either
+authors go no further than microtraumata caused by either repetitive

-- 12) However, this reason is too simple to explain the problem we
+this reason is too simple to explain the problem we have experienced since 1995.

-have experienced since 1995.
-Firstly, if local pressure is the cause
+Firstly, if local pressure is the cause of lipoatrophia, it is amazing that we

-to see this pathology.
-Secondly, local pressure can cause a local
+have had to wait until now to see this pathology.
+Secondly, local pressure can

-impression, but this will always disappear minutes or hours after
+cause a local impression, but this will always disappear minutes or hours after

 exposure and has no relation to atrophia of the fatty tissue.